auoie/eggheadioCourses/NOTES.md

 For guidance, I looked at the nextra docs and blog themes.
 For example, I removed the backticks from the code snippets and gave a gave them a rounded background instead.

+## Fonts

+Note that for google fonts, if you put the link in the `_document.tsx` header, then [Next.js](https://nextjs.org/blog/next-10-2#automatic-webfont-optimization) will automatically inline it.
+You should do this.
+Though, I'm using custom fonts so I'm not doing that.

 # Todo

 - [ ] Make a nice looking select component based on `nextra-docs-theme`.
 E.g., add exit transition.